pryty26/CipherFortify_zero/README.md

 No user file uploads are permitted, eliminating related attack vectors.
 CSRF protections are in place, and all sensitive operations require explicit password re-authentication.
 Transparency Note: For educational purposes, a few isolated endpoints in a sandboxed environment are intentionally vulnerable to SQL injection.
 This test environment uses a separate database containing only non-sensitive, valueless data and poses no risk to the main production system or user data.

+Attension!The whole website is opensource,collaborative, freely usable and modifiable Everyone is welcome for example make a issue!